c-rblake/tensorflow_5A/README.md

 # tensorflow_5A
- Neural Network with Cross Validation
+ Neural Network with Cross Validation and Random Search